The Keys to Balanced Doshas and Vitality

 Part 8 – Winter 2019 Session Dates

 Apr 3, 10, 17, 24

 Chapter 10 – Rasabhediyam

-- Origins of the six tastes and their qualities
+- Origins of the six tastes and their elemental qualities from nature

-- The functions of the tastes in the mind-body system
+- Functions of all six tastes on the mind-body systems

-- Taste attributes of common natural ingredients and taste combinations
+- Principles of applying the tastes for balanced health using common natural ingredients and taste combinations

 Meet the Instructor

 Meet Dr. Vaidya Jayarajan Kodikannath (BSc, BAMS), Ayurvedic scholar and clinician